-This Gluten-Free Vegan Chocolate Zucchini Bread is super moist, indulgent and tastes like a brownie!
-It’s great for dessert, breakfast, brunch or a snack, and definitely doesn’t taste like vegetables!
+This Gluten-Free Vegan Chocolate Zucchini Bread is seriously moist, super indulgent and tastes like a brownie!
+It requires just a handful of simple ingredients to make and is refined sugar free too.
+It's great for dessert, breakfast, brunch or a snack, and definitely doesn't taste like vegetables!

 How to make ground walnuts